 Jonesboro Children's Trail

-With the Jonesboro Children's Trail, the City intends to connect War Memorial Park and the Little Rock Zoo with the Hillary Rodham Clinton Children's Library and Learning Center (Children's Library) and the community south of I-630, creating a "Children's Zone" (Fig. 1).
-On a larger spatial scale, the project will also connect the bike network south of I-630 to the bike network north of I-630, including to the Arkansas River Trail and downtown (Fig. 2).
+With the Jonesboro Children's Trail, the City will connect War Memorial Park and the Little Rock Zoo with the Hillary Rodham Clinton Children's Library and Learning Center (Children's Library) and the community south of I-630, creating a "Children's Zone" (Fig. 1).
+On a larger spatial scale, the project will connect the bike network south of I-630 to the bike network north of I-630, including to the Arkansas River Trail and downtown, a project that will literally Unite Little Rock and address some of the scars left by I-630 (Fig. 2).

 West Fork: The west fork will look completely different.
 Curb and gutter will replace the current entrance, physically barring vehicles from entry (Fig. 4).
 An arch will create a gateway to the Children's Zone (Fig. 5).